teamneusta/php-cli-magedev/docs/configuration.md

 Additionally to the `magedev.json` in your project, you may also place a global configuration file in your home folder `~/.magedev.json`.
 This is useful to configure global settings like `proxy`.
 These files will be merged at runtime, where your project config has precedence.

+# Change php.ini settings

+Magedev will also collect configuration files from your project folder.
+These are placed inside `.magedev`.
+For example exchanging the default `php.ini` can be achieved by placing a file into your project folder under this directory:

+    .magedev/var/Docker/main/php.ini

+This file corresponds to `var/Docker/main/php.ini`, other service configuration files can be exchanged in the same manner.

+Containers need to be rebuild to apply changes:

+    magedev docker:reinit

 # Full example of all available options

     {